of the Central Library of Rochester and Monroe County

 (585) 428-8130 Hours

-The Grants Information Center is a partner of the Funding Information Network of the Foundation Center.
-As a partner of this nationwide network of libraries, community foundations, and other nonprofit agencies, the Grants Information Center provides visitors with free public access to grantmaker directories, books on fundraising and nonprofit management, and the Foundation Center’s electronic databases, Foundation Directory Online Professional, Foundation Grants to Individuals Online, and Philanthropy In/Sight.
+The Grants Resource Center is a partner of the Funding Information Network of the Foundation Center.
+As a partner of this nationwide network of libraries, community foundations, and other nonprofit agencies, the Grants Resource Center provides visitors with free public access to grantmaker directories, books on fundraising and nonprofit management, and the Foundation Center’s electronic databases, Foundation Directory Online Professional, Foundation Grants to Individuals Online, and Philanthropy In/Sight.
 These fully searchable databases include detailed profiles of all active U.S. foundations, an extensive file of recent grants awarded by the nation's top funders, and interactive mapping tools.

 Free Grantseeking Training Classes for Nonprofits

 Are you a representative of a nonprofit organization and new to funding research?